tn00364361/demo-cnn-docker/README.md

 - Differences between images and containers

     An image can be seen as a snapshot of an environment.
 It encapsulates all dependencies, including software packages and environmental variables, in a static state.
-On can pull images from [Docker Hub](https://hub.docker.com/).
+On can pull prebuilt images from [Docker Hub](https://hub.docker.com/).
 For example:

     ```bash
     $ docker pull ubuntu:20.04